BadMannersXYZ/upload-generator/README.md

 ## Usage

 Run with `python main.py -h` for options.
-Generated files are output to `./out/`.
+Generated files are output to `./out` by default.

 ### Story files